Table of Contents

 Scale and Water Hardness

-When I think of scale (or scales), things like our Acaia Pearl espresso scales, or maybe fish scales come to mind.
-With water and machines, scale is a different story.
-Think of it as a layer of calcium crust that coats the inside of your machine, slowly choking it out and destroying it.
-In your boiler, it impairs the heating of your water and can result in suboptimal temperatures.
+Scale in espresso machines forms layers of calcium deposits that coat the inside of your machine, leading to a deterioration in performance.
+In your boiler, it impairs the heating of your water and can result in suboptimal temperatures and forces the heating element to use more power.
 Inside the plumbing, scale constricts flow by narrowing water passages.

-Worst of all is that if you wait too long to descale your machine, large fragments of scale can break off, loosened by the descaler.
-These mini asteroids of scale hurtle through your machine, blocking passages and plugging small openings, wreaking havoc on your $1,000+ investment.
+Failure to regularly descale your machine can result in large fragments of scale breaking off, loosened by the descaler.
+These chunks of scale can block water passages and plug small openings, wreaking havoc on your $1,000+ investment.
 While there are a few different factors that contribute to the buildup of scale, unfiltered calcium content is by far the biggest culprit.

 Curious about the rest of the rogue's gallery?
 Let’s just say that water is incredibly complex and that there’s more than one culprit.
 According to the Langelier Saturation Index, the following factors all contribute in varying ways to the likelihood of your water to cause scaling: